 We are a festival who care to celebrate the best ideas from minority indie film/video-storytellers: If you're neuro-diverse, alternately abled, Indigenous, LGBT+, youth or any other minority, we want to hear you and honour the excellence of your ideas.

 For this 3rd edition we are fundraising to create a "Legion Experience Museum" in Toronto (Toronto's first educational and multi-sensory Legion war Museum).
 Please submit to support the veterans and their stories.
 50% of fees will go to our museum fund.

 *It's totally worth submitting because... we watch and write a review for ALL submissions.

-IMPORTANT: You will be required to subscribe to our social media and especially our festival's YouTube channel in order to partake!
+IMPORTANT: Please subscribe to our social media and especially our festival's YouTube channel in order to partake!